Cray-HPE/docs-csm/install/prepare_site_init.md

     linux# echo "certs/" >> .gitignore
     ```

-1. Stage site-init files to be committed:
+1. Stage `site-init` files to be committed:

     ```bash
     linux# git add -A
     ```

 1. Review what will be committed:

     ```bash
     linux# git status
     ```

 1. Commit all the above changes as the baseline configuration:

     ```bash
     linux# git commit -m "Baseline configuration for $(/mnt/pitdata/${CSM_RELEASE}/lib/version.sh)"
     ```

 <a name="push-to-a-remote-repository"></a>

 #### 5.1 Push to a Remote Repository

-It is **strongly recommended** that the site-init repository be maintained
+It is **strongly recommended** that the `site-init` repository be maintained
 off-cluster.
 Add a remote repository and push the baseline configuration on
 `master` branch to a corresponding remote branch.

 <a name="patch-cloud-init-with-the-ca"></a>

-### 6. Patch cloud-init with the CA
+### 6. Patch `cloud-init` with the CA

 **`NOTE`** Only execute this procedure if you booted from the remote ISO using procedure
 [Bootstrap LiveCD Remote ISO](bootstrap_livecd_remote_iso.md)).
 Skip this if using a USB LiveCD.
 These steps are done elsewhere in that procedure.

-Using `csi` on a generated site-init directory...
+Using `csi` on a generated `site-init` directory:

-1. Patch the CA certificate from the shasta-cfg:
+1. Patch the CA certificate from the `shasta-cfg`:

    ```bash
    pit# csi patch ca \
    --cloud-init-seed-file /var/www/ephemeral/configs/data.json \